Departure

 - Wind direction and strength, will it help or hinder

-- Rig an aft spring line and a fender near the bow
+- Rig an aft spring line and a fender near the bow on the dock side of the boat

-- Cast off slack lines only
+- First cast off slack lines only to reduce the amount of work.

-- Double back aft spring line and stern line
+- Double back aft spring line and stern line.

-- Shorten spring line as the boat backs out
+- Shorten spring line as the boat backs out and ease out and then release the stern line.

 - Get everyone on board before starting to leave the dock, no last second embarking on a moving vessel.